Samir-Kesare/OpsTree-Documentation-/Terraform/Design/Terraform Modules CICD/TerraformModule_CI/POC_CI_TerraformModule.md

 **Step-1** Create a New Pipeline Job

 - Navigate to the Jenkins dashboard and click on New Item.
-- Enter a name for your job (e.g., "Declarative pipeline-Golang-Static-Code-Analysis").
+- Enter a name for your job (e.g., "Terraform.CI").
 - Select Pipeline and click OK.

 **Step-2** Configure Pipeline Script